ddfourni1/ap-jdbc/README.md

 # ap-jdbc
 Apama 2020Oct Innovation Week project to replace ADBC with a JDBC connectivity plugin

-This is a private project and not licensed for any use outside of Software AG.

 Supported features:

 	- TODO

+# License
+Copyright (c) 2020 Software AG, Darmstadt, Germany and/or its licensors

+This is an internal project.
+It is NOT licensed for any use or redistribution of any kind by non-Software AG employees.